fluxninja/aperture/docs/content/use-cases/adaptive-service-protection/average-latency-feedback.md

 indicator of service overload.
 A deviation of **`1.1`** from the baseline is considered as a signal of service overload.

-To mitigate service overload, the requests to **`cart-service.prod.svc.cluster.local`** service are passed through a load scheduler.
+To mitigate service overload, the requests to the **`cart-service.prod.svc.cluster.local`** service are passed through a load scheduler.
 The load scheduler reduces the request rate in overload scenarios, temporarily placing excess requests in a queue.